ualex73/ha-scripts/deconz-tool/README.md

 - Configure "deconz.yaml", setup the hostname, port and API key

 ### Usage
-To run the script, execute it as "root" as follows:
+To run the script, execute it as follows:

 ```
 ./deconz.py list